Wilma Rudolph was

 a truly astonishing feat.
 Wilma Rudolph was “The fastest woman in the

-and mentor to others, encouraging young people in particular to “never
+others, encouraging young people in particular to “never underestimate

-underestimate the power of dreams, for the potential for greatness lives
+the power of dreams, for the potential for greatness lives within each of

-within each of us.”
-Through experiencing her inspiring story, children
+us.”
+Through experiencing her inspiring story, children will gain a

-will gain a broader perspective of Black history and realize the power of
+broader perspective of Black history and realize the power of conviction,

 program will be available via a simple link and password for the full